Computing mixed volume and all mixed cells in quermassintegral time: Implementation notes

 with $H_j$ independently distributed random numbers in $[0,1]$.
 In the program, those are replaced by pseudo-random floating point numbers.
 Since pseudo-random numbers are a good proxy for irrational numbers, we expect the values of $\sigma$ to be well spread from each other \cite{KnuthV3}*{Th.S Sec.
 6.4}.
-The reason for choosing the $l_j$ in increasing order is to ensure that the floating point value associated to a facet $L_{\xi}$ is always the same.}
+The reason for choosing the $l_j$ in increasing order is to ensure that the floating point value associated to a \revc{face} $L_{\xi}$ is always the same.

-\paragraph{\bf Parallelization} If $N$ processors are available, the $k$-th {\em node} or processor ($0 \le k < N$) is in charge of lower facets $L_{\xi}$ for $k \le N \sigma(L_{\xi}) < k$.
-The sets $\Vexplore$ and $\Vknown$ are distributed between the processors: each processor stores the lower facets in its range as a balanced tree.
+\paragraph{\bf Parallelization} If $N$ processors are available, the $k$-th {\em node} or processor ($0 \le k < N$) is in charge of lower \revc{faces} $L_{\xi}$ for $k \le N \sigma(L_{\xi}) < k$.
+The sets $\Vexplore$ and $\Vknown$ are distributed between the processors: each processor stores the lower \revc{faces} in its range as a balanced tree.

 Below is a crude version of the parallel algorithm, running on node $k$ out of $N$.
 The new parallel operations are explained afterwards.

 \centerline{\boxed{

 }}